Pseudodifferential Weyl calculus on vector bundles: Weyl quantization on vector bundles

 where $N_{z}:= T_zM \times T_zM \times T^*_zM \times T^*_zM$, and $\Lambda(z, u_1, u_2)$ is defined as in \cref{eq:GeomFact}.
-The cut-off functions in \cref{eq:A_starprod,eq:B_starprod} can also be absorbed in $\Lambda$, but we simply drop them since they will not contribute to the expansion (this is because, by definition, $\chi(z,z) = 1$ and all its derivatives at $z$ vanish).
-The second equality follows after the change of variables $(q_1, q_2) = (p_1 + p, p_2 + p)$, and the final relation is obtained applying \cite[Prop.~1.2.4.]{duistermaat2010}.
+The cut-off functions in \cref{eq:A_starprod,eq:B_starprod} can be absorbed into the integrand.
+Since they are identically $1$ in a neighborhood of the diagonal, the terms obtained by replacing them with $1$ are supported away from the stationary set of the phase.
+By the same integration-by-parts argument as in the proof of \cref{Prop:3.1}, these terms contribute only to $h^\infty\mathcal S_h^{-\infty}(M;E,G)$.
+We therefore suppress them.
+The second equality follows after the change of variables $(q_1, q_2) = (p_1 + p, p_2 + p)$, and the final relation is obtained by applying the standard oscillatory integral expansion to the variables $(u_1,u_2,p_1,p_2)$, as given in \cite[Prop.~1.2.4.]{duistermaat2010}.
 Note that this result has the same form as in \cite[Thm.~3.9]{dls_weyl}, the only difference being the additional parallel transport operators.
 In particular, when the symbols are scalar valued and the parallel transport operators are dropped, the above result coincides with \cite[Thm.~3.9]{dls_weyl}.

 To complete the proof, note that we can rewrite the composition of parallel transport operators in the above equation as